kubernetes-sigs/kueue/keps/1834-copy-labels-into-workload/README.md

 * Copy the selected labels when creating the workload based on a job.

 ### Non-Goals
-This proposal does not contain any form of validation or analysis of the labels as they are going to be copied from one object to another.
+* This proposal does not contain any form of validation or analysis of the labels as they are going to be copied from one object to another.
+* This proposal only concerns copying of labels into newly created workloads.
+Updating the labels of an existing workload (for example if the label of the underlying job is changed) is out of scope of this proposal.

 ## Proposal